Welcome to Ursa Major !

 Resilience: 4

 Aside from the deck’s vast army (which comprises many high-toughness creatures), five cards have been put in place to guarantee their summoning (by making spells impervious to counters) or make them stay around even longer by equipping them with hexproof.
-Another six cards I added to grant my critters vast power/toughness bonuses or abilities that make it hard to block them, so that they survive their scraps with opposing creatures a bit easier.
+Another six cards were added to grant critters vast power/toughness bonuses or abilities that make it hard to block them, so that they survive their scraps with opposing creatures a bit easier.

 Spellpower: 3